Pinku AI - Image to Video Guide

 Woman breathing slowly, camera pushes in for a close-up, dim lighting with soft shadows, smooth natural motion

-Example 2 – Dynamic Motion (Best for Pulse Motion)
+Example 2 - Dynamic Motion

 Young woman breathing heavily with visible chest movement, camera slowly pushes in while slightly tilting upward, dramatic low lighting with moving shadows, intense gradual zoom at moderate speed